Client

 Focus: Technology

 In this approach, the central focus was squarely on technology.
 I designed a minimalist and striking visual theme, characterised by bold typography that effectively highlighted the product as the primary focal point.
-To add an engaging dimension to the design, I incorporated dynamic interactions between the typography and the technology itself.
-For instance, as users scrolled or interacted with the page, elements like the Ground Drill could come to life, animating to demonstrate its functionality in real-time.

 Focus: Technology